 Average Handling Time or AHT is a metric that is associated with agent efficiency.
-It is a key metric when calculating the cost per contact of a contact centre.
+It is also a key metric when calculating the cost per contact of a contact centre.

 Why Is Average Handling Time Important?